Skip to main content

 • Suppliers were not standardized

-• Field teams focused on admin instead of installation
+• Field teams spent time on admin instead of installation

 4. No Logistics Coordination Layer